silviavanwingerden/taxonomy-api/README.md

 # Taxonomy API

 API used for predicting the cognitive level of a question
+# Training the API

+# Using the API
 ## GET /task
 Endpoint used for the cognitive level prediction